How to Move the Taskbar in Windows 11

 - Check the “Make this my main display” checkbox.

-- Then back on the home screen, right-click on the taskbar to uncheck the “Lock the taskbar” option.
+- Then back on the home screen, right-click the taskbar to uncheck the “Lock the taskbar” option.

 - Lastly, select and hold the taskbar to drag it to your second monitor.